 - How do I sign up to get the vaccine?

-There are a number of vaccination efforts going on simultaneously, including at long-term care homes, hospitals and educational settings.
+There are a number of vaccination efforts going on simultaneously, including at hospitals, community health centers, and pharmacies.

 Mass vaccination sites are another way to get the vaccine.